 Closing Thought

-CMMI is not a silver bullet: it does not remove complexity, but it does provide a structured way to manage it.
+CMMI is not a silver bullet.
+It does not remove complexity, but it provides a structured way to manage it.
 For organizations willing to commit, it offers a framework to make progress deliberate, measurable, and lasting.

 Ultimately, the Capability Maturity Model Integration is less about processes than it is about discipline and mindset.
 It challenges leaders to decide whether improvement will be left to chance or built into the fabric of the organization.